ezeoleaf/awesome-golang-repositories/README.md

 [pie](https://github.com/elliotchance/pie): 🍕 Enjoy a slice!
 A utility library for dealing with slices and maps that focuses on type safety and performance.
 [manul](https://github.com/kovetskiy/manul): :smirk_cat: The madness vendoring utility for Golang programs
 [syft](https://github.com/anchore/syft): CLI tool and library for generating a Software Bill of Materials from container images and filesystems
 [ftok](https://github.com/hslam/ftok): Package ftok provides a way to generate a System V IPC key, suitable for using with msgget, semget, or shmget.
+[goone](https://github.com/masibw/goone): goone finds N+1 query in go